mojothemonkey2/TCL_Guide/README.md

 * Disable HW Overlays = enabled
 * Background process limit = 1

+Note: These settings do not persist a reboot, so you will need to re-appy each time the tv is restarted.

 ## Uninstall TCL bloat
 There are many guides on removing pre-installed TCL apps that come with the TV. \
 A lot of these are quite agressive, in trying to remove everything. \